Back to All Events

 Climate & Conflict: Addressing Conflict Drivers through Sustainable Development

-• The reflexive relationship between nationalism and climate change
+• The relationship between nationalism and climate backsliding

 • Threats to green infrastructure and transition initiatives

-• Role of subnational governments amid federal setbacks
+• Leadership of subnational governments and coalitions amid federal setbacks

 • Movement-building strategies

-Guests coming from New York City may join The Peace Department on a shuttle bus departing at 8:30am on September 26 from Port Authority to Greenwich.
+Guests coming from New York City may join The Peace Department on a shuttle bus departing around 7:30am on September 26 from Port Authority to Greenwich.
 Further transportation details to be shared with registered guests in the lead up to the event.

 *In attending this event, guests consent to the Notice of Filming and Photography and accept their personal data processing according to Foundation House’s Event & Privacy Policy.